 Canada Strengthening Immigration Rules for Security

-Introduction to Changes
+Introduction to the Changes

-New Authority for Officers
+Expanded Authority for Immigration Officers

-• The individual becomes a permanent resident.
+- The individual becomes a permanent resident.

 Conclusion